timothyfeng19/Python-3D-Turtle-Graphics/README.md

 Controls:
 ← → : rotate left and right
 ↑ ↓ : rotate up and down (red line shows direction)
-W S : move the cube forward and backward
+W A S D : move the cube around

 Uses rotation matrices to rotate the 3D points.
 Includes a perspective camera.
 To run, download cube.py and run on your own python interpreter.
 Requires the python turtle and math module.